Motorcycling-MotoGP season to resume in July with Spain double-header

-June 11 (Reuters) - The MotoGP season stalled by the novel coronavirus pandemic will begin with back-to-back races at the Jerez circuit in Spain on July 19 and 26, the sport's governing body said on Thursday.
+June 11 (Reuters) - MotoGP said on Thursday it will resume the 2020 season stalled by the COVID-19 pandemic with back-to-back races at the Jerez circuit in Spain on July 19 and 26.

-Five circuits will host double-headers and there will be a total of seven races in Spain as part of the revised 13-round European calendar for the 2020 season.
+Five circuits will host double-headers and Spain will have seven races as part of the revised 13-round European calendar.

+"It's been hard work from our side... finally we obtained these possibilities," Carmelo Ezpeleta, the CEO of promoter Dorna Sports, said in a statement.

+"In principle we have some circuits where we'll repeat races one week after another, because this is easy for movement and to maintain the protocol, although there are others where we'll have just one race."

-Eight races have been cancelled so far this season including the Qatar, Dutch, German, Finnish, British, Australian, Japanese and Italian rounds.
+Eight races have been axed this season including the Qatar, Dutch, German, Finnish, British, Australian, Japanese and Italian rounds.

-MotoGP said a minimum of 12 rounds would be held in the championship.
-The total number of races could increase to 17 with four outside Europe between Nov.
+MotoGP said at least 12 rounds would be held but that number could increase to 17 with four races outside Europe between Nov.
 22 and Dec.
 13.

 The only long-haul races yet to be cancelled due to the pandemic are those in Thailand, Malaysia, the United States (Texas) and Argentina.

-Moto2 and Moto3 were able to start their season in Qatar in March because they were already there for testing but MotoGP was unable to race due to quarantine restrictions.
+Moto2 and Moto3 were able to start their season in Qatar in March as they were already there for testing but MotoGP was unable to race due to quarantine restrictions.

 The updated schedule: